-Examine the nature of the innovation and your present scenario: The first step that companies can take is to audit and examine the key factors that are influencing/introducing innovation in your sector or domain.
-Understand the new ideas that are sprouting and their original sources, analyse the industries wherein they can be applied and learn about the organizations who are supporting or adopting them.
+The first step that companies can take is to audit and examine the key factors that are influencing/introducing innovation in your sector or domain.
+Understand the new ideas that are sprouting and their original sources, analyze the industries wherein they can be applied, and learn about the organizations who are supporting or adopting them.
 Finally, evaluate how these new ideas/concepts can impact your current business landscape and what factors of your business need to be altered to embrace these new ideas.

-Understand the kind of players who can influence your business: Innovation ecosystem involves a lot of players that we previously spoke about in the blog.
-A company needs to identify the core players/partners who can be collaborated with, on the basis of mutual advantages, and exchange of relevant and unique business proposals.
-At the same time, it is also important to consider the roles played by local, state and federal entities in developing the ecosystem, which makes it crucial for the companies to understand their needs and goals to build amicable partnerships with them.
+The innovation ecosystem involves a lot of players that we previously spoke about in the blog.
+A company needs to identify the core players/partners who can be collaborated with, on the basis of mutual advantages and exchange of relevant and unique business proposals.
+At the same time, it is also important to consider the roles played by local, state, and federal entities in developing the ecosystem, which makes it crucial for the companies to understand their needs and goals to build amicable partnerships with them.

-Observe how other players are operating in an innovation ecosystem: Remember that the players in an innovation ecosystem are rarely competitive towards each other.
+Remember that the players in an innovation ecosystem are rarely competitive with each other.
 It operates like a supportive and collaborative community that believes in helping each other to grow, learn and share profits.
 Ideally, in an innovation ecosystem, there’s plenty of pie for everyone and on top of that, organizations get a scope to learn from the successes and failures of each other.
-This brings in the much-needed business acumen to the table.
+This brings the much-needed business acumen to the table.
 Hence, it is important to sometimes observe closely how the ideas/trends are doing in the market, who are adopting them and how they are turning out to be.

 The ecosystem approach to exploring innovation, at both internal and external levels, can lead to a competitive, dynamic and progressive business environment.
 This can fuel a sustainable growth engine, which creates the right conditions to pick up the best ideas.